 How to Add Voice to Video: Dubbing

-Learn how to add voice to a video, dubbing it into another language and find out how dubbing is quickly become a mainstream media trend.
+Learn how to add voice over to a video, dubbing it into another language and find out how dubbing is quickly becoming a mainstream media trend.

 How to Add Voice to Video: Dubbing

-Dubbing removes the video’s original spoken audio track and replaces it with a new one in another language, while retaining the same overall feel of the original.
+Dubbing removes the video’s original spoken audio track and replaces it with a new one in another language, while retaining the same tone as the original.
 This process is also known as ‘revoicing.’

-Most importantly, your video’s new audio should be recorded by a professional voice actor who can deliver the same rhythm and timing of the original audio, to ensure that it seamlessly syncs with the video footage.
+- Most importantly, your video’s new audio should be recorded by a professional dubbing voice actor who can deliver the same rhythm and timing of the original audio, to ensure that it seamlessly syncs with the video footage while delivering similar messaging.

 Before you get started, here are the things you will require: